Re: Tami's Way

 Depressingly, the best advice for playing good go is a four-letter word ending in k and wrapped up in a two-word phrase:

-Bad words are a burden - good words are and remain helpful.
+Bad principles are a burden - good principles are and remain helpful.

 Tami wrote: